Travel guide

-1. South Korea's mobile network: World-leading 5G
+1. South Korea's Mobile Network: World-Leading 5G

-For Spanish-speaking travelers, this means one very concrete thing: you will never have signal problems.
+For the Spanish-speaking traveler, this means one very concrete thing: you will never have signal problems.
 You'll be able to use Google Maps while walking through the alleys of Bukchon Hanok Village, live stream from N Seoul Tower, check subway schedules in real time, and share photos on social media without waiting to get back to the hotel.

-An important fact for those coming from countries with slower networks: the speed difference can be so noticeable that even activities that previously required Wi-Fi — like watching an episode of a K-drama or making an HD video call — can be done comfortably with mobile data.
+An important fact for those coming from countries with slower networks: the speed difference can be so remarkable that even activities that previously required Wi-Fi — like watching an episode of a K-drama or making an HD video call — can be done comfortably with mobile data.
 South Korea changes what you think is possible in mobile connectivity.

 This is the million-dollar question when planning a trip to South Korea.
 The honest answer is: it depends on how you travel.
 But if we're looking for a practical recommendation for most Spanish-speaking travelers spending between 7 and 10 days in the country, 10 GB is the sweet spot.

-- Google Maps or Naver Maps: 150-300 MB per day of intensive use with real-time navigation.
+• Google Maps or Naver Maps: 150-300 MB per day of intensive use with real-time navigation.

-- Social media (Instagram, TikTok, WhatsApp): 500-800 MB if you regularly upload photos and videos.
+• Social media (Instagram, TikTok, WhatsApp): 500-800 MB if you regularly upload photos and videos.

-- Video calls (FaceTime, WhatsApp): about 200-400 MB per hour of HD call.
+• Video calls (FaceTime, WhatsApp): about 200-400 MB per hour of HD call.

-- Occasional streaming: 1-3 GB if you watch a full episode of a series in standard quality.
+• Occasional streaming: 1-3 GB if you watch a full episode of a series in standard quality.

 In total, an active traveler can consume between 1 and 1.5 GB per day.
 For a week, that adds up to between 7 and 10 GB.
-With the 10 GB of our recommended plan, you have a comfortable safety margin without upgrading to a more expensive plan that you don't need.
+With the 10 GB from our recommended plan, you have a comfortable safety margin without upgrading to a more expensive plan you don't need.

-3. Seoul connected: Neighborhoods, subway, and digital experiences
+3. Seoul Connected: Neighborhoods, Subway, and Digital Experiences

 Seoul is one of the largest and best-connected cities on the planet.
 With over 10 million inhabitants in the city and 25 million in the metropolitan area, the Korean capital has built a digital infrastructure that permeates everything: from public transport to night markets.